muhammad-hassnain/ASL-Recognition-System/README.md

 # ASL Hand Signs Recognition Project

 ## Overview
 This is a comprehensive deep learning project for American Sign Language (ASL) hand sign recognition developed as part of the ECS 271 Fall'24 Course.
-The project features a sophisticated machine learning pipeline with four advanced neural network architectures and a user-friendly Tkinter-based real-time recognition frontend.
+The project features a sophisticated machine learning pipeline with four advanced neural network architectures and a user-friendly PyQt-based real-time recognition frontend.

 ## Project Architecture
 - **Models Implemented**: